JackDougherty/jack-site/_pages/dataviz/index.md

 - Two open-access books are freely available online (or you can purchase print editions).
   - Jack Dougherty and Ilya Ilyankou, *Hands-On Data Visualization: Interactive Storytelling from Spreadsheets to Code* (O’Reilly Media, Inc., 2021), <https://HandsOnDataViz.org>.
   - Catherine D’Ignazio and Lauren F. Klein, *Data Feminism* (MIT Press, 2020), <https://data-feminism.mitpress.mit.edu>.
-- Bring a working laptop computer (Mac, Windows, Linux, or Chromebook) to every class.
+- Bring a laptop computer (Mac, Windows, or Chromebook) to every class.
 Install more than one browser (such as Firefox, Safari, Chrome) for testing purposes.
 Tell me if you need a temporary laptop loaner.
 - You will need to sign up for several free web services (such as Google Drive, Datawrapper, GitHub).
 See my list of [recommended free digital tools in this course](https://handsondataviz.org/recommended-tools.html).
 - Use a password manager to keep track of your digital accounts.
 See my [introduction to Bitwarden](https://handsondataviz.org/password-manager.html), an open-source password manager with free core features for Windows/Mac/Linux computers, all major web browsers, and iOS and Android mobile devices.

 ### Learning Goals and Assessments
-This course is designed to demonstrate the knowledge and skills you have developed to meet 12 broad learning goals:
+In this course you will demonstrate the knowledge and skills you have developed to meet 12 broad learning goals (with more specific sub-goals listed in the schedule further below):

 1. Strengthen Your Spreadsheet Skills
 2. Find and Question Your Data